AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md

   </tr>
   <tr>
    <td>Access levels and proofing</td>
    <td> <p>Your users' access levels can affect proofing for each permission profile.
-For more information, see the section <a href="../../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md#configur" class="MCXref xref">Configure a user's proof permission profile</a> in the article <a href="../../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md" class="MCXref xref">Configure a user's proofing access</a>.</p> </td>
+For more information, see the section in the article .</p> </td>
   </tr>
  </tbody>
 </table>